Dictionary » Positive Words » Discriminatory – Meaning, Definition, Synonyms and Antonyms

 Definition

-Discriminatory refers to behavior, language, policies, or decisions that create inequality by distinguishing people based on unjust or prejudiced reasons.
+Discriminatory refers to behavior, language, policies, or decisions that create inequality by distinguishing people for unjust or prejudiced reasons.
 This includes unequal treatment in employment, housing, education, healthcare, or social interactions.
-The term is often applied to systemic practices or laws that reinforce marginalization, exclusion, or stereotypes.
-Importantly, not all distinctions are discriminatory only those that result in harm, unfair treatment, or disadvantage.
-Discriminatory actions may be direct, such as refusing service based on ethnicity, or indirect, like policies that unintentionally exclude certain groups.
+The term is often used for both individual actions and systemic practices (for example, patterns in hiring, benefits, or enforcement) that reinforce marginalization, exclusion, or stereotypes.

 Etymology